 In a study released earlier this year by the Office of the National Coordinator for Health Information Technology, 25 percent of individuals who were offered access to their online medical records did not access that information because of patient privacy and security worries.

-And the costs of healthcare data breaches are well documented.
-The annual study of data breach costs by the Ponemon Institute estimated that healthcare data breach costs average $408 per record in 2018, the highest of any industry and nearly three times higher than the cross-industry average of $148 per record.
-The study found that the average cost of a data breach across industries and countries is $3.86 million, a 6.4 percent increase from 2017 and a nearly 10 percent net increase over the past five years.
+The costs of healthcare data breaches are well documented.
+The annual study of data breach costs by the Ponemon Institute estimated that healthcare data breaches cost an average of $408 per record in 2018f — the highest of any industry — and nearly three times higher than the cross-industry average of $148 per record.
+The study also found that the average cost of a data breach across industries and countries is $3.86 million, a 6.4 percent increase from 2017 and a nearly 10 percent net increase over the past five years.